It’s 1:05 am in my home country and, if it wasn’t for Flexpat, I would not be typing away from a chilly Marrakesh apartment right now.

 After blogging for a while, I surely started reaping some f*cking awesome perks.
 It didn’t take long to know travel blogging downsides too.
 The worst one IMHO?

-Loneliness (not solitude, which I made friends with a long time ago, as you should) hits you without notice.
+Loneliness (not solitude, which I made friends with a long time ago) hits you without notice.
 No matter how Pinterest-ready is your office corner or how extroverted you are, isolation in home-based jobs is a real issue.
 Without people around, soon the long sitting hours, weeks, and months become a burden.
 And so depression kicks in, and the job – the only reason why you are there, alone, day after day with your laptop as the only companion – does not get done in the end.

 As I am based in a small Galician village – gorgeous yet lacking the social atmosphere I crave – shit got real and isolation hit me hard in the beginning.